LamSingkit/Deep_Koalarization/README.md

 comparisons between our results and the results in the original paper are fully discussed.
 ## Project overview
 The model has a deep CNN architecture with Inception-ResNet-v2 pretrained on ImageNet dataset.
-The encoder stores the shape and edges of an image, the feature extractor extracts the content, and finally the decoder colorized the image.
+The encoder stores the shape and edges of an image, the feature extractor extracts high level features, and finally, the decoder colorized the image.
 The model is trained on [places dataset](http://places2.csail.mit.edu/download.html).
 All the details can be found in the report.
 ![](https://i.postimg.cc/J0kxmp3Z/our-net.png)
 ## Results
 <img src="https://i.postimg.cc/W4Z1Gr7S/result2.png" width="700">